 Obviously hyperpigmentation is not the only problem sun exposure produces.
 The most obvious and sometimes fatal condition is, of course, skin cancer.
 You (we) must start now or continue to aggressively protect your face and body from sun exposure.

 Even sunscreens are no match for the powerful rays of the sun.
 They are helpful but not foolproof, and are truly only meant to keep your skin from burning in the sun.
 Wear hats whenever possible, sunscreen always, and enjoy being out in the sun—protected.
-Don’t become one of these gentlemen at the being of this section.
+Don’t become one of these gentlemen at the being of this article.
 Protect your skin now and always!

 For more information, see: